About London Metropolitan University

 The University’s Science Centre is the largest and most advanced science teaching facility in Europe.
 It features a superlab with more than 280 workstations and a multitude of other facilities including specialist laboratories for tissue culture research and microbiology, a nuclear magnetic resonance room and a Category 3 laboratory suite for research on airborne or transferable viruses.
 It also has a sports therapy clinic, fitness assessment centre, and nutritional physiology and food technology labs.

 London Met’s art, design and architecture students have access to specialist facilities including wood, metal and plastic workshops, purpose-built architecture design studios, digital manufacturing technologies, TV and recording studios, editing suites and darkrooms.
 Media production and music students also work on live projects for both external clients and the University’s in-house TV station.

 Complete with a dock, witness box and public gallery, the University’s mock courtroom is a brilliant way for law students to familiarise themselves with the courtroom environment, explain the processes and aid their presentation skills.

 Those studying one of London Met’s media degrees can take advantage of the University’s £100,000 journalism newsroom which was opened by former editor of The Guardian, Alan Rusbridger.
-It includes 40 computers equipped with the latest design software, large screen TVs and a mobile TriCaster that allows students to host outside radio and TV broadcasts while streaming live footage to the internet.
+It includes 40 computers equipped with the latest design software, large-screen TVs and a mobile TriCaster that allows students to host outside radio and TV broadcasts while streaming live footage to the internet.

-As well as subject-specific facilities, London Met has excellent IT and learning facilities, social spaces and sports facilities, including a sports hall capable of hosting international basketball matches.
+London Met also has excellent IT and learning resources, social spaces and sports facilities, including a sports hall capable of hosting international basketball matches.

 Fees, funding and costs